foomo/fender/README.md

 > a piece of rope or a tyre that protects the side of a boat from knocks

-Fender provides a unified way to validate data and make the errors passable to the frontend e.g. through gotsrpc.
+Fender provides a unified way to validate data and on the backend & frontend side.

 ## Usage